nl900/Kubernetes-App/README.md

-The Helm chart downloads the ASP.NET app from docker hub and deploys 3 instances of it to a single-node Kubernetes cluster run locally on your machine.
+The Helm chart pulls the ASP.NET app from docker hub and deploys 3 instances of it to a single-node Kubernetes cluster run locally on your machine.
 The app displays the environment and host information that the app is run in.

 ### Requirements
 Minikube</br>